trema/GEC13/traffic_monitor/traffic_monitor.md

 	end

-* Set each flow's lifetime = 10 seconds
+* Set each flow's lifetime to 10 seconds
 * Handle flow\_removed messages generated when a flow timeouts
-* Record the traffic mount transferred by the removed flow
+* Record the traffic amount transferred from the removed flow

 <!SLIDE smaller>